stadibo/otm-harjoitustyo/habitRPG/documentation/architecture.md

 - boolean untrack(Integer key)
 - boolean setDone(int key)

 _User/Todo/Habit/DailyService_ only access thier corresponding types of objects.
 This happens through the classes _User/Todo/Habit/DailyDao_ in the package habitrpg.dao responsible for persistent storage.
-Instancec of these DAO:s are created in the "Service" classes.
+Instances of these DAO:s are created in the "Service" classes.

 A class/package diagram describing the relations between the various parts of the software: